 America’s young people are drowning in student loan debt.
-According to a 2018 report from the Federal Reserve, 42% of all people who have attended college borrowed money to pay for it.
-The average American with outstanding student loans owes between $20,000 and $25,000 and makes payments of $200 to $300 per month.
-Worse still, many of those who owe money for student loans never finished college — so they have the debt without the degree to boost their earnings.
+According to a 2019 report from the Federal Reserve, 55% of all people under age 30 who have attended college borrowed money to pay for it.
+The average American with outstanding student loans owes between $20,000 and $24,999 and makes payments of $200 to $299 per month.
+Worse still, many of those borrowers never finished college — so they have the debt without the degree to boost their earnings.

 Some universities are taking a novel approach to this problem: letting students fund their college education through investment, rather than debt.
 Through deals called income sharing agreements (ISAs), students can pay for their education by promising the school a cut of their earnings once they graduate.